What is the NBNTM completion date?

 They've also signed additional construction contracts for multi-technology roll outs in NT, SA, NSW, VIC and ACT.

 NBN SERVICE FOOTPRINT VS CONNECTION

 This is where we come into the picture.
 Because nbn™ is the government wholesaler only responsible for rolling out the NBN infrastructure, consumers must access it through a retail service provider like Optus.
-We offer a range of NBN plans and bundles which will have you online with the NBN in no time.
-They have different features to suit different digital lifestyles, with speed booster packs available for homes with more than one or two devices connected at the same time or for the Netflix addicts or gaming enthusiasts.
+We offer a range of nbn plans and bundles which will have you online with the nbn in no time.
+They have different features to suit different digital lifestyles, with Speed Packs ideal for homes with more than one or two devices connected at the same time or for the Netflix addicts or gaming enthusiasts.